World Deadlift Record – Introduction

 In contrast to sports like baseball, football, and basketball, you do not need a team to reap the remarkable benefits of deadlifts.

-Moreover, you do not even need to enter a powerlifting competition, deadlift world championship, or even a commercial gym!
+Moreover, you do not need to enter a powerlifting competition, deadlift world championship, or commercial gym!

 And after decades, I never saw much change; I was still overweight and out of shape.